What Is The Difference Between Saline And Silicone Breast Implants?

-When a silicone breast implant ruptures and breaks open, it can leak silicone into the body.
+When a silicone breast implant ruptures, it can leak silicone into the body.
 The gel will sometimes stay near the implant, but it may spread further.
 Oftentimes, the leaked silicone will be absorbed by the body and migrate away from its original location in the breast.
 In some circumstances, it is impossible to remove the silicone from the other areas of the body.

 How Often Do Breast Implants Leak?

 It is estimated that about 50 percent of silicone implants will rupture within 10 years, just over 70 percent will rupture within 15 years, and about 92 percent will break open by 20 years.
 Just about all silicone breast implants develop “gel bleed,” which means that the silicone will pass through a non-ruptured and intact implant shell.

 Medical professionals have not been able to say for sure if silicone transfers from the breast implant to breast milk during the process of breastfeeding.
 However, platinum, which is a byproduct of silicone implant manufacturing, has been detected before in breast milk.
 It is also very possible that silicone is contaminated with low amounts of dozens of other heavy metals and substances that can potentially leak into breast milk.

 To date, there is not enough information or research to determine whether silicone implants cause birth defects or not.
 The FDA requested that manufacturers conduct studies surrounding this question in 2006.
 However, the studies were poorly designed and executed, and therefore the results did not aid in answering if silicone breast implants contribute to birth defects.